-Have students cut out their cards and trade with their classmates so they can learn their names and things that might be useful about the classmates.
-Store the collected cards in old Altoid® tins or the binder sleeves designed for storing business or sport cards.
+Have students cut out their cards and trade with their classmates, so they can learn their names and things that might be useful about their classmates.
+Store the collected cards in old Altoid® tins or the binder sleeves designed for storing business or sports cards.

 If you don't have a printer, collect all of the completed cards into one file so you can more easily share them.
 You can ask students to come up and read the information on their card to begin practicing oral presentation skills.
 You could also project them when students are coming into your classroom to foster additional connections between students.

 Here are a few more ways you can utilize the About Me - Trading Card activity in your classroom.

 It isn't easy being a substitute.
 If your class gets a bit more rowdy when you aren't around, share a complete set of your class trading cards with your substitute.
 This will help them make connections to your learners and if you organize according to your seating chart, you can avoid students moving to sit with friends for the day.